mjseppal/New-Digital-Rights-MOOC/modules/Module 1/_posts/2018-08-17-Why-should-I-Care.md

 ---
-title: GDPR is great and shit
+title: Module 1: Introduction - Landscape to personal data
 ---

-# GDPR is great and shit
+# Module by Ignasi Alcalde

 We all love GDPR and here's a video to show why we think so: